Type Full Name :

 • “A public agency has a responsibility and an obligation to safeguard from public access a citizen's personal information with which it has been entrusted when disclosure thereof would violate the citizen's reasonable expectation of privacy.”

 • Burnett v.
 County of Bergen, 198 N.J.
 408 (2009).
 Without ambiguity, the court held that the privacy provision “is neither a preface nor a preamble.”
-Rather, “the very language expressed in the privacy clause reveals its substantive nature; it does not offer reasons why OPRA was adopted, as preambles typically do; instead, it focuses on the law’s implementation.”
+Rather, “the very language expressed in the privacy clause reveals its substantive nature; it does not offer reasons why {[PNAME]} was adopted, as preambles typically do; instead, it focuses on the law’s implementation.”
 “Specifically, it imposes an obligation on public agencies to protect against disclosure of personal information which would run contrary to reasonable privacy interests.”

 Executive Order No. 21 (McGreevey 2002)